-- Fire, Electrical Shock, Excessive Exposure To Microwave Energy, Personal injury and Product Damage Hazard - Do not block the exhaust vents or rear air intake openings.
+NOTE: Do not block the exhaust vents or rear air intake openings.
 Allow a few inches of space at back of oven where intake openings are located.
-Blocking the air intake openings and exhaust vents can cause damage to the oven and poor cooking results.
-Make sure the microwave oven legs are in place to ensure proper airflow. - Do not install the oven next to or over a heat source (for example, a cooktop or range).
+Blocking the air intake openings and exhaust vents could cause damage to the oven and poor cooking results.
+Make sure the microwave oven legs are in place to ensure proper airflow.
+If vents are blocked, a sensitive thermal safety device automatically turns the oven off.
+The oven will not work until it has cooled enough.

+Fire Hazard

+Do not install the oven next to or over a heat source (for example, a cooktop or range).
 Also, do not install oven in any area where excessive heat and steam are generated.
-This could cause a fire, electrical shock, excessive exposure to microwave energy, other personal injury or damage to the outside of the cabinet.
+This could cause a fire, electrical shock, excessive exposure to microwave energy, other personal injury, or damage to the outside of the cabinet.